umddb/cmsc424-fall2015/project1/README.md

 (counting each friendship link only once).
 Let "m" denote the actual number of links that exist among the members.
 We will call m/(n(n-1)/2) the "cohesiveness ratio".
-Write a query (or a set of queries) to find the cohesiveness ratio for all the groups.
+Write a query (or a set of queries) to find the cohesiveness ratio for all the groups. <br>
 Order the result by groupid.

 10. Find the two users that were born closest to each other (there are no